Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ####About
 Arb is software by Fredrik Johansson.
 He has allowed Julia to use Arb under the MIT License.

-Internally, an Arb value is an interval given by its midpoint and a radius of _inclusion_ about the midpoint.
+An Arb value is an interval given by its midpoint and a radius of _inclusion_ about the midpoint.
+An ArbFloat is a floating point value that is represented internally as an Arb (interval) value.

 ####Use
 ```julia